top of page

 By acknowledging the dangers of cognitive biases and being actively open-minded, sports scientists can better analyse and update our beliefs and practices as new evidence becomes available.
 By having a challenge network of individuals with diverse backgrounds and perspectives, we can bring fresh ideas and avoid overconfidence cycles.
 This provides yet more grounds to promote diverse support staffs in sports.

-Debating is a dance not a war
+Debating is a Dance, not a War

 In the second part of the book, Grant discusses interpersonal rethinking.
 Social media battles have limited productivity.
 Instead we can use motivational interviewing, with curiosity and humility, in a manner that encourages the individual to hold up a mirror and let them re-examine their beliefs.